 Stick to official trails, and try not to explore solo if possible.
 Make noise when you’re out on hiking trails to avoid startling wildlife, and respect any warnings and closure notices you might see.
-Don’t worry, park officials aren’t trying to cramp your style—they just want you to explore where it’s safe to do so.
+We promise park officials aren’t trying to cramp your style—they just want you to explore where it’s safe to do so.
 Clapping, shouting and singing work well to alert wildlife of your presence, so practice your favourite tune in the shower before heading out.

 Like the Scout motto says, be prepared when you visit Canmore and Kananaskis.
 Alberta Parks is a good resource to help you plan your time in the great outdoors.
 You can also give the Travel Alberta Canmore Information Centre a call at (403) 678-5277.